 Bupatis, were granted powers to enact their own regulations, as long as they didn’t conflict with existing laws.
 And, crucially, they were allowed to lease out land within their jurisdictions to developers, including palm oil companies.

-Visiting smallholder deforestation
+Visiting the deforestation frontier

 Earlier this year, TFT’s Landscape (APT) and Kumacaya teams went down on the ground in Southern Aceh for a week, accompanied by members of the Orangutan Information Centre (OIC), a local NGO.